Wayfair (NYSE:W) Coverage Initiated at Needham & Company LLC

-Needham & Company LLC assumed coverage on shares of Wayfair (NYSE:W) in a research note published on Thursday, Price Targets.com reports.
-The firm issued a buy rating and a $280.00 price target on the stock.
+Analysts at Needham & Company LLC started coverage on shares of Wayfair (NYSE:W) in a research report issued on Thursday, Price Targets.com reports.
+The brokerage set a “buy” rating and a $280.00 price target on the stock.
+Needham & Company LLC’s target price indicates a potential upside of 47.75% from the stock’s current price.

-W has been the subject of several other research reports.
-Bank of America lowered Wayfair from a neutral rating to an underperform rating and cut their price target for the company from $265.00 to $175.00 in a report on Thursday.
-Jefferies Financial Group lowered Wayfair from a buy rating to a hold rating and dropped their price objective for the stock from $330.00 to $225.00 in a research note on Wednesday, October 13th.
-Credit Suisse Group dropped their price objective on Wayfair from $380.00 to $321.00 and set an outperform rating for the company in a research note on Monday, November 1st.
-Morgan Stanley upped their price objective on Wayfair from $195.00 to $200.00 and gave the stock an underweight rating in a research note on Monday, November 8th.
-Finally, DA Davidson dropped their price objective on Wayfair from $415.00 to $360.00 and set a buy rating for the company in a research note on Friday, November 5th.
-Five analysts have rated the stock with a sell rating, six have issued a hold rating and eleven have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Wayfair presently has a consensus rating of Hold and a consensus price target of $295.43.
+A number of other analysts also recently issued reports on the company.
+Bank of America downgraded Wayfair from a “neutral” rating to an “underperform” rating and reduced their price objective for the stock from $265.00 to $175.00 in a research note on Thursday.
+Piper Sandler reduced their price objective on Wayfair from $360.00 to $300.00 and set an “overweight” rating on the stock in a research note on Monday, October 25th.
+Jefferies Financial Group downgraded Wayfair from a “buy” rating to a “hold” rating and reduced their price objective for the stock from $330.00 to $225.00 in a research note on Wednesday, October 13th.
+Barclays cut their target price on Wayfair from $337.00 to $301.00 and set an “equal weight” rating on the stock in a research report on Monday, November 8th.
+Finally, Credit Suisse Group cut their target price on Wayfair from $380.00 to $321.00 and set an “outperform” rating on the stock in a research report on Monday, November 1st.
+Five investment analysts have rated the stock with a sell rating, six have assigned a hold rating and eleven have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of “Hold” and an average price target of $295.43.

 About Wayfair